 The pilot study of the PAR intervention showed initial evidence of usability, feasibility, and promise.
-Student perceptions of the intervention, research question 1, showed generally favorable impressions of the program.
-For research question 2, fidelity of implementation, results were more varied but generally indicated that teachers delivered the intervention as intended.
-Lastly, for research question 3, promise of impact, positive significant results were found on two of four proximal measures with positive non-significant scores on the other two proximal measures and all four of the distal measures.
+Student perceptions of the intervention, RQ1, showed generally favorable impressions of the program.
+For RQ2, fidelity of implementation, results were more varied but they generally indicated that teachers delivered the intervention as intended.
+Finally, for RQ3, promise of impact, positive significant results were found on two of four proximal measures with positive nonsignificant scores on the other two proximal measures and all four of the distal measures.
 Across research questions, the PAR intervention exhibited promise that would warrant a further investigation in a large scale randomized control trial.
-While noting general promise, the nascent nature of the pilot study along with specific limitations of the research warrants tempering interpretation of results while at the same time providing guidance for future research.
+While noting general promise, the nascent nature of the pilot study along with specific limitations of the research warrants tempering interpretation of results while providing guidance for future research.
 Limitations and future directions are discussed below.

-Within a small scale pilot study, interpretation of results should be done with caution as the goal is to provide evidence of promise and pilot studies are not fully powered to detect effects.
+Within a small-scale pilot study, interpretation of results should be done with caution as the goal is to provide evidence of promise, and pilot studies are not fully powered to detect effects.
 Effect sizes reported in syntheses of fraction interventions demonstrate a wide range of impact on student outcomes generally and when reported out by intervention type, instructional components, and student skill (Hwang et al., 2019; Shin & Bryant, 2015).
-Results from this study demonstrated a similar pattern with slightly lower effect sizes ranging from .15 to 84.
-When designing the PAR intervention, we not only focused on work with fractions but ensuring background knowledge on key concepts of multiplication and division that lay the groundwork for understanding fractions and then focused on key concepts and applications of fractions across the four operations.
+Results from this study demonstrated a similar pattern with slightly lower effect sizes ranging from .15 to .84.
+When designing the PAR intervention, we not only focused on work with fractions but also ensured background knowledge on key concepts of multiplication and division that lay the groundwork for understanding fractions and then focused on key concepts and applications of fractions across the four operations.
 The resulting intervention was notable for its breadth and depth of coverage in comparison to the current research base in which interventions are more limited in focus to one or two particular aspects of fraction understanding.
-Of the 17 studies reviewed by Shin & Bryant (2015), 16 consisted of 30 lessons of fewer with a limited focus on more advanced work including multiplication and division of fractions.
-However, that choice and relative depth and breadth of the PAR intervention also reflects the complexity of providing mathematics interventions to students who are in upper elementary or middle school who may have a range of skills and varying needs for teaching or priming relevant background knowledge on whole numbers.
+Of the 17 studies reviewed by Shin and Bryant (2015), 16 consisted of 30 lessons or fewer with a limited focus on more advanced work including multiplication and division of fractions.
+However, that choice and relative depth and breadth of the PAR intervention also reflects the complexity of providing mathematics interventions to students who are in upper elementary or middle school and who may have a range of skills and varying needs for teaching or priming relevant background knowledge on whole numbers.
 The breadth of content covered may in part explain the varying findings on the proximal assessments linked to the strands of the PAR intervention.
-Namkung and colleagues (2018) found that fourth grade students with severe deficts in whole numbers skills were 32 times more likely than students with adequate skills to experience difficulty with fractions and were 7 times more likely to experience difficulty than students with less sevre difficulty.
-Such findings indicate the critical role foundational skills may play and the importance for some but not all students.
-The lower rates of growth and non-significant results on Strand 1 (Multiplication and Division of Whole Numbers) in comparison to Strands 2 and 3 suggests that the sixth grade students in our study may have not needed instruction in these foundational skills.
-Although critical to understanding of fractions, the content of strand 1 is expected to be mastered in earlier grades level.
-Non-significant findings on Strand 1 point to the need to more closely attend to student initial skill at intervention onset.
-Researchers have begun to explore the role of initial skill in mathematics (e.g. Clarke et al., 2019) and fractions specifically (Fuchs et al., 2016).
-Fuchs and colleagues (2016) found that intervention effects of a fourth grade fractions intervention were not moderated by initial skill but that only the performance of students with less severe initial skill deficits was normalized compared to a normative group of non at-risk peers.
-Results of this nature demonstrate the complexity of considering initial skill, intervention response, and the importance of aligning interventions to student skills.
-One logical step would be to study the PAR intervention strands in isolation or in some combination more closely aligned to student's skill when entering the intervention and examining student response to the intervention.
+Namkung and colleagues (2018) found that Grade 4 students with severe deficits in whole numbers skills were 32 times more likely than students with adequate skills to experience difficulty with fractions and were 7 times more likely to experience difficulty than